European Biosolutions Cases

 Novonesis

-Keeping food fresh for longer with fermentation.
+The Danish company Novonesis produces beneficial bacterial cultures (food cultures) that optimize the fermentation process.
 Fermentation is an ancient way to keep food fresh for longer.
 It is a natural way to reduce spoilage and contamination with “bad” bacteria.
-The Danish company Novonesis produces beneficial bacterial cultures (food cultures) that optimize the fermentation process.
 This way, it is possible to enhance the quality, freshness and shelf-life of the final product.
 The food cultures create an extra protective hurdle against “bad” bacteria in, e.g., meat and dairy products, as well as in ready-to-eat foods, during processing, transportation, and storage, and even after the product has been opened.
+The use of selected food cultures can play an important role in achieving the EU goals related to the reduction of food waste and CO2-emissions.

 Those Vegan Cowboys

-Animal free cheese made by a stainless steel cow.
-Free the cow from cheese production, and the environmental impact becomes practically zero – a major leap forward for the entire industry.
-To make this happen, the Belgian company Those Vegan Cowboys has built a stainless steel cow in their milk lab in Ghent, Belgium.
+The Belgian company Those Vegan Cowboys has built a stainless steel cow in their milk lab in Ghent, Belgium.
 You may call her Margaret, like that other Iron Lady who made European history.
 By using the age-old art of fermentation, Margaret serves the world real classic grass-fed cheese with the help of microbes.
 The process is called precision fermentation: a technology 50 years in the making.
+Margaret’s microorganisms are trained to express the casein milk proteins.
+Caseins are then produced at large scale by grass-fed fermentation.
+The result is animal free cheese made by a stainless steel cow.
+Free the cow from cheese production, and the environmental impact becomes practically zero – a major leap forward for the entire industry.